CaseyHaralson/cloud-commands/linux.md

 cd ~
 ```

-Make a file or directory:
+Make a file or directory (and any parent directories if they don't exist):

 ```
 touch [file]

-mkdir [directory]
+mkdir -p [directory]
 ```

 Copy a file or directory: